-Probiotics Treat Antibiotic Diarrhea
+Probiotics Treat Diarrhea Caused by Antibiotics

 For years, probiotic experts have been recommending probiotics be supplemented between and after antibiotic courses.
 Conventional medicine is finally catching on.